IAEA flags damage to Chornobyl nuclear plant’s protective shield in Ukraine

 US President Donald Trump’s special envoy Steve Witkoff has been holding talks with Ukraine’s senior negotiator Rustem Umerov in Miami, Florida, after Witkoff met Russian President Vladimir Putin in Moscow earlier this week.

-Last month, the US revealed a 28 proposal to end the Russia-Ukraine war, seen by many as more favourable to Russia’s maximalist demands and war narrative.
+Last month, the US revealed a 28-point proposal to end the Russia-Ukraine war, seen by many as more favourable to Russia’s maximalist demands and war narrative.

 The demands for Ukraine to cede territory are red lines for Kyiv and forbidden in the nation’s constitution.